Video ethnography

 Video ethnography is the video recording of the stream of activity of subjects in their natural setting, in order to experience, interpret, and represent culture and society.
 Ethnographic video, in contrast to ethnographic film, cannot be used independently of other ethnographic methods, but rather as part of the process of creation and representation of societal, cultural, and individual knowledge.
-It is commonly used in the fields of visual anthropology, visual sociology, and cultural studies.
+It is commonly used in the fields of visual anthropology, visual sociology, visual ethnography and cultural studies.
 Uses of video in ethnography include the recording of certain processes and activities, visual note-taking, and ethnographic diary-keeping.